 Large European cities: It can get busy on some weekends in June.
 Keep and eye on big events such as UEFA EURO 2020 which will take place in multiple European cities.

 Alps: June is a good month to travel to the Alps in 2021.
 Expect good weather with relatively small crowds.

 Mediterranean: although cruise traffic is now peaking, June is still a good month to travel to the Mediterranean.

 Nordics & Baltics: June is the perfect month to travel to the Nordics and Baltics.

 Eastern Europe: June brings good weather to Eastern Europe while crowds are still relatively small.

 Although July is not as busy as August, it is already peak season.
 While the crowds start off at acceptable levels early in the month, it gets extremely busy by the end of July.
 Local events and cruise ship arrivals can make it even busier on some dates.
 We advise you to use our day to day crowd prediction tool to see what days are better than others.

 In July all regions in Europe will be busy.
 Hotel prices and flights will be at their highest point of the year.
 Only August is busier than July.
 We recommend that you visit lesser known destinations and plan ahead by buying tickets to major attractions well ahead of time.

 Large European cities: peak season.
-Be aware that the UEFA EURO 2020 football tournament will be organized this summer.
+Be aware that the UEFA EURO 2020 football tournament will be organized in the summer of 2021.
 Finals take place in July which can make some destinations very crowded.
 London hosts both semi-finals and the final.
 Meanwhile, the Tour de France’s final stage and domestic holidays make Paris busy on several days.